vitringr/vault/nodes/Checkmate.md

 The win condition of [[Chess]].

-Happens when a king can be taken.
+When a king can be captured.